elastic/kibana/x-pack/plugins/security_solution/docs/prebuilt_rules_customization_rfc.md

 ### Deprecating the `immutable` field

-In order to mark the `immutable` field as deprecated, and making sure that our application and API users are aware that the field has been deprecated and replaced by the `external_source` field, we will communicate this change in three ways:
+In order to mark the `immutable` field as deprecated, and making sure that our application and API users are aware that the field has been deprecated and replaced by the `rule_source` field, we will communicate this change in three ways:

 1. via updates to the documentation of all endpoints that return `RuleResponse` types
 2. via a deprecation warning in the OpenAPI schema, as detailed above